0x6e66/raytracer/documentation.md

       --height <height>
           Height of the image [default: 400]
   -o, --output <output_path>
-          Path where to store results (creates folder if not found) [default: out] -d, --max-depth <max_depth>
+          Path where to store results (creates folder if not found) [default: ] -d, --max-depth <max_depth>
           Max. depth of reflected rays [default: 4] -a, --anti-aliasing <anti_aliasing>